TomfromBerlin/Debian-Pihole-Unbound/README.md

 4) save with `Ctrl-o`/`Strg-o`; exit nano with `Ctrl-x`/`Strg-x`.

-_The simplest explanation is that it clears out the value of ExecStart= so we can override it rather than append to it.
+_(Simple) explanation: it clears out the value of ExecStart= so the value can be overwritten instead of being appended to it.
 Some SystemD settings behave as an appended list when specifying them multiple times.
 The third line defines the new value of ExecStart=_

 Then enter the following commands in the command line: